Legal Advice for “Liens in Bankruptcy” — 33 results

 A recent published decision by the Bankruptcy Appellate Panel for the Ninth Circuit affirmed a lower court decision that sends Chapter 13 Debtors out into the cold.
 In this decision (in... more

-Written by attorney Kenneth J Gogel, almost 3 years ago.
+Written by attorney Kenneth J Gogel, about 3 years ago.

 As a consequence of the decline in the real estate market many clients are asking about the status of their second mortgages.It is not understood by most lay people under what circumstances... more